 Don't forget about property damage liability coverage.
 That covers any damages you may cause with your car to someone else's property or vehicle.

 Property damage liability minimums by state range from $5,000 (Massachusetts, California, New Jersey and Pennsylvania) to $25,000 in most other states, with several in the middle in at $10,000.

 This important and often required auto insurance coverage protects you if an uninsured or underinsured driver is at fault in an accident and they don't carry enough insurance to cover the damages you've sustained in the accident.
 This coverage also applies if you are victim of a hit-and-run collision or if you are hit as a pedestrian, according to the Insurance Information Institute.

 Uninsured drivers are everywhere.
-Nearly 30 million drivers in the US are uninsured (nearly 13 percent).
-More than 20 percent of drivers in Oklahoma, Florida, Mississippi, New Mexico, Michigan and Tennessee are not insured so you want to make sure you're protected.
+Nearly 30 million drivers in the US are uninsured (nearly 13%).
+At least 20% of drivers in Florida, Mississippi, New Mexico, Michigan and Tennessee aren't insured so you want to make sure you're protected.

 Check health insurance before choosing medical expenses coverage

 Medical payments or personal injury protection covers the treatment of your own or a passenger's injury or a pedestrian's injury following an accident.
 It also covers things such as lost wages.

 This coverage could cost anywhere from a few dollars to $50 or so a month.
 You'll want to check the extent of your health insurance policy and any disability coverage that you already have before deciding just how much of this required auto insurance coverage to get.
 With hospital and medical expenses so high, you don't want to go too low with your coverage amount.